Quantum-memory-assisted on-demand microwave-optical transduction: Supplementary Note 1 -- Transduction mechanism

 In the frequency domain, the input pulse takes the form as

 Due to the short storage time and high OD, we only need to consider the EIT slow-pulse transmission in the overall storage efficiency analysis.
-Since both auxiliary fields, $\Omega_W$ and $\Omega_R$, are significantly stronger than $\Omega_M$ in thie respective cascade-EIT schemes, their variations are negligible and can be treated as the constants.
+Since both auxiliary fields, $\Omega_W$ and $\Omega_R$, are significantly stronger than $\Omega_M$ in the respective cascade-EIT schemes, their variations are negligible and can be treated as the constants.
 Then we take the Fourier transform on the atomic coherence $P_{j1}$ and two field envelopes ($\Omega_M$ and $\Omega_L$) to the frequency domain, for instance $R_{j1}=1 / \sqrt{2 \pi} \int_{-\infty}^{\infty} P_{j1} e^{i \omega t} d t$.
-The equations (S4-S8) are written as:
+Supplementary Equations (4)--(8) are written as: